karimarttila/karimarttila.github.io/_posts/2018-10-29-java-man-returns-home-confused.md

 Some comments regarding Java as a language:

 **Verbosity.** Java is really, really verbose if you compare it to dynamic languages like Python, Javascript or Clojure.
 If you want to create a Java-ish solution you are implementing class this and class that.
 For almost any data you implement a new class.
-Why data can’t just be — data?
+Why data can't just be — data?

-**Object oriented paradigm. **Object oriented paradigm was something cool in mid 1990’s but nowadays seems more or less an unholy mess of classes having data, method and other classes having other data, methods and other classes… For data oriented applications I would rather use functional paradigm which makes a better separation between data and functions that operate on data.
+**Object oriented paradigm. **Object oriented paradigm was something cool in mid 1990's but nowadays seems more or less an unholy mess of classes having data, method and other classes having other data, methods and other classes… For data oriented applications I would rather use functional paradigm which makes a better separation between data and functions that operate on data.

 **Getters and Setters.** For simple data classes in which the fields are the interface it is stupid to make the fields private and provide a huge list of getters and setters.
 In those cases I think it is better just to make the fields public.
 If there is a reason to hide some internal structure, then you should make that field private, of course.
 The getters/setters is definitely something that was not properly designed in the Java language.